The Causal-Neural Connection: Expressiveness, Learnability, and Inference: Neural Causal Models and the Causal Hierarchy Theorem

 \begin{definition}[P$^{(L_i)}$-Consistency] Consider two SCMs, $\cM_1$ and $\cM_2$. $\cM_2$ is said to be P$^{(L_i)}$-consistent (for short, $L_i$-consistent) w.r.t. $\cM_1$ if $L_i(\cM_1) = L_i(\cM_2)$. $\blacksquare$ \end{definition} This definition applies to NCMs since they are also SCMs.
 As shown below, NCMs can not only approximate the collection of functions of the true SCM $\cM^*$, but they can perfectly \textit{represent} all the observational, interventional, and counterfactual distributions.
 This property is, in fact, special and not enjoyed by many neural models.
 (For examples and discussion, see Appendix \ref{app:examples} and \ref{sec:nn-general}.)

-\begin{restatable}[\ncm{} Expressiveness]{theorem}{lrepr} For any SCM $\cM^* = \langle \*U, \*V, \cF, P(\*U) \rangle$, there exists an \ncm{} $\widehat{M}(\bm{\theta}) = \langle \widehat{\*U}, \*V, \widehat{\cF}, \widehat{P}(\widehat{\*U}) \rangle$ s.t. $\widehat{M}$ is $L_3$-consistent w.r.t. $\cM^*$. $\blacksquare$ \end{restatable}
+\begin{restatable}[\ncm{} Expressiveness]{theorem}{lrepr} For any SCM $\cM^* = \langle \*U, \*V, \cF, P(\*U) \rangle$, there exists an \ncm{} $\widehat{M}(\bm{\theta}) = \langle \widehat{\*U}, \*V, \widehat{\cF}, P(\widehat{\*U}) \rangle$ s.t. $\widehat{M}$ is $L_3$-consistent w.r.t. $\cM^*$. $\blacksquare$ \end{restatable}

-Due to space constraints, proofs are provided in Appendix \ref{app:proofs}.
 Thm.~\ref{thm:lrepr} ascertains that there is no loss of expressive power using \ncms{} despite the constraints imposed over its form, i.e., \ncms{} are as expressive as SCMs.
 One might be tempted to surmise, therefore, that an \ncm{} can be trained on the observed data and act as a proxy for the true SCM $\cM^*$, and inferences about other quantities of $\cM^*$ can be done through computation directly in $\widehat{\cM}$.
 Unfortunately, this is almost never the case: \footnote{Multiple examples of this phenomenon are discussed in Appendix \ref{app:examples-expr} and \citep[Sec.~1.2]{bareinboim:etal20}}

 \begin{restatable}[Neural Causal Hierarchy Theorem (N-CHT)]{corollary}{ncht} Let $\Omega^*$ and $\Omega$ be the sets of all SCMs and NCMs, respectively.
 We say that Layer $j$ of the causal hierarchy for NCMs \emph{collapses} to Layer $i$ ($i < j$) relative to $\cM^* \in \Omega^*$ if $L_i(\cM^*) = L_i(\widehat{M})$ implies that $L_j(\cM^*) = L_j(\widehat{M})$ for all $\widehat{M} \in \Omega$.
 Then, with respect to the Lebesgue measure over (a suitable encoding of $L_3$-equivalence classes of) SCMs, the subset in which Layer $j$ of NCMs collapses to Layer $i$ has measure zero. $\blacksquare$ \end{restatable}